jguhlin/sfasta/README.md

 # Introduction
-Sfasta is a replacement for the FASTA/Q format with a goal of both saving space but also having very fast random-access for machine learning, even for large datasets (such as the nt database, 217Gb gzip compressed, 225Gb bgzip compressed).
+Sfasta is a replacement for the FASTA/Q format with a goal of both saving space but also having very fast random-access for machine learning, even for large datasets (such as the nt database, 217Gb gzip compressed, 225Gb bgzip compressed, and 175Gb with sfasta, including an index).
 Speed advantages are by assuming modern hardware, thus: i) multiple compression threads, ii) I/O dedicated threads, iii) SIMD bitpacking support, iv) modern compression algorithms (ZSTD, as default).
 If you need different hardware, open an issue.
 There are SIMD support for other architectures that could be implemented.

 While the goals are random-access speed by ID query, and smaller size, I hope it can become a more general purpose format.
 Currently it makes extensive use of bitpacking, as well as ZSTD compression.
 It supports others, which could be used for archival purposes (such as xz compression).
 It is a work in progress, but is ready for community feedback.
 Because the goals are not simple decompression, this part of the code is not-optimized yet, and is much slower than zcat or other tools.
 This will be remedied in the future.